rs-delve/rs-delve.github.io/_posts/2020-08-14-school-is-the-best-place-for-children.md

 schooling has naturally left parents and guardians anxious.
-Earlier plans for a return in June were challenged on safety grounds by headteachers, unions and experts and many households are juggling home-schooling and their own work and family commitments.
+Earlier plans for a return in June were challenged on safety grounds by headteachers, unions and experts and many households are juggling home-schooling and their own work and family commitments.<!--break-->

 The costs to children from school closures are considerable, and the infection risk from opening schools is likely lower than activities like